Tuesday, June 1, 2010

 Underwork's Double Front Compression Shirt (Model 997) Desert-Tested Review

-So my last post now leads to a review for the binder I wore on my trip and have been wearing continuously (and washing - don't fret!) these past few weeks: the Underwork's Double Front Compression Shirt (Model 997) in size large which I bought a few weeks ago as a summer-gets-hot-and-I-don't-wanna-double-bind binder.
+My last post now leads to a review for the binder I wore on my trip and have been wearing continuously (and washing - don't fret!) these past few weeks: the Underwork's Double Front Compression Shirt (Model 997) in size large.

-I chose to wear it to the desert because I knew that a.) it's the least hot due to not double-binding and b.)
+I chose to wear it on my camping trip to the desert because I knew that a.) it's the least hot due to not double-binding and b.)
 I can most comfortably wear my smallest/lightest shirts in it because it binds tight enough solo.

-I initially purchased it in XL, tried it on, and sent it back for L. When I tried it on for the first time, it felt way too tight.
+I initially purchased it in XL, tried it on, and sent it back for L. When I tried L on for the first time, it felt too tight.
 I wasn't able to put it on like a shirt, and instead had to step into it and lift it up.
-And now, just a few weeks later and even after washing, it's a snug and perfect fit that I can easily put on like a shirt.
+And now, just a few weeks later and even after washing, it's snug, fits well, and I can put it on like a shirt.

-It's, by far, my most favorite of all binders I've binded with.
-So much so that I have a hard time not wearing it every.single.day and leaving my other couple of surviving binders on their hangers to gather lint and dust.
+It's, by far, my favorite binder.
+I like it so much that I have a hard time not wearing it every.single.day and leaving my other binders on their hangers to gather lint and dust.

 It's just tight enough that I don't need to double-bind to feel comfortable.
-Like I mentioned above, I can even wear semi-tight shirts in it - but it's not too tight that I feel suffocated (unless it's all.day.long in a waterless, shadeless desert) or limited in movement for day-to-day city activities; including bicycling.
+Like I mentioned above, I can even wear semi-tight shirts in it.
+But it's also not too tight that I feel suffocated (unless it's all.day.long in a waterless, shadeless desert) or limited in movement for day-to-day city activities; including bicycling.

 Also, it looks a lot like the Underworks Style 988 binder - but the 988 binds up top with a cotton exterior that adds another layer of heat; and the loose cotton bottom doesn't fit as snug in my more handsome tighter tops and vests.
 It's a nice binder, but the Style 997 is tight around my entire torso like a second sin.
 This way I can wear more handsome outfits, it's kinder on my back for some reason and it's thinner and easier to ignore while also somehow binding stronger.
 Bindy magic to the max!